-As of 19 February 2018, a prohibition to execute the functions of decision-making, control and supervision in Latvijas Banka was imposed on Ilmārs Rimšēvičs, Governor of Latvijas Banka.
-According to Latvijas Banka's management, the above factor has no effect on the financial position of Latvijas Banka and its financial performance results or Latvijas Banka's capability to perform its tasks.
+From 19 February 2018 to 25 February 2019, a prohibition to execute the functions of decision-making, control and supervision in Latvijas Banka was imposed on Ilmārs Rimšēvičs, Governor of Latvijas Banka.
+According to Latvijas Banka's management, the above factor had no effect on the financial position of Latvijas Banka and its financial performance results, or Latvijas Banka's capability to perform its tasks.
+Pursuant to the Judgement of the European Court of Justice of 26 February 2019 in the Joined Cases C-202/18 and C-238/18, the above prohibition was annulled and Ilmārs Rimšēvičs, Governor of Latvijas Banka, resumed his duties as the Governor of Latvijas Banka on 26 February 2019.
+In view of the fact that Ilmārs Rimšēvičs, the Governor of Latvijas Banka, is currently involved in an investigation, the Council of Latvijas Banka has defined appropriate work procedures, including information circulation, in order to prevent any potential conflict of interest in the actions of Ilmārs Rimšēvičs, the Governor of Latvijas Banka, and to ensure protection of official secrets.